Policy, Guidelines and Procedures

-To facilitate making arrangements for speakers and to minimize conflicts in scheduling events, a responsible office of the sponsoring student organization will file two copies of the Scheduling Form for Non University Speakers with the Associate Vice President for Student Affairs.
-If the Associate Vice President for Student Affairs has not acted upon the request within five (5) days after the form is filed (excluding Saturdays, Sundays and holidays), approval of the request shall be assumed.
+To facilitate making arrangements for speakers and to minimize conflicts in scheduling events, a responsible office of the sponsoring student organization will file two copies of the Scheduling Form for Non University Speakers with the Vice President for Student Affairs.
+If the Vice President for Student Affairs has not acted upon the request within five (5) days after the form is filed (excluding Saturdays, Sundays and holidays), approval of the request shall be assumed.

 The University's responsibility to provide for the normal functioning of the institution shall necessitate the denial of campus facilities to speakers whose advocacy of courses of action would present a clear and present danger to the normal functioning of the University.
 If a request is denied, the sponsoring organization may obtain a de novo hearing of the request by a committee.
 The committee shall consist of two students and three faculty members appointed by the President of the University for a one year term beginning May 15 of each calendar year.
 Decisions of the committee may be appealed to the President and the Board of Regents.
 This policy statement does not apply to the appearance of speakers in scheduled classroom activities.

 The scheduling of facilities by faculty, administration, and staff organizations will be made through the facility’s reservation process.